 Dinner: In the hotel dining room at 6:00 p.m. a plated welcome dinner with starter, entrée, dessert and coffee, tea, water; other beverages available for purchase.

 Evening: Orientation.
 The Group Leader will greet everyone and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer questions.
-Travel and transfer will be via motorcoach unless noted otherwise, such as the train journey to Ottawa.
+Travel and transfer will be via motorcoach unless noted otherwise noted.
 Periods in the schedule labeled “Free Time and “At Leisure” offer opportunities to make the program more meaningful and memorable while going out to explore on your own, engaging in available activities independently, making new friends among fellow Road Scholars, or simply relaxing.
 The Group Leader will always be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may change due to local circumstances/conditions.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

 Activity note: Walking up to 2 miles during the morning field trip, approximately 2 hours with stops for interpretation.
 Some uneven terrain, stairs encountered; cobblestones.

 Breakfast: Buffet breakfast in the hotel dining room includes hot and cold items; coffee, tea, juice, water.